 Wood has water running through its “veins” allowing it to grow.
 When you cut a tree down, the water remains inside it and over a long time will eventually seep out leaving the wood to dry out.
 This moisture content can be measured.

-According to one European Standard an “Oven Ready” log should have less than 25% moisture content (this type of log is not suitable for your fire!).
-A seasoned log is less than 20% and a kiln dried log has moisture content below 15%.
+According to one European Standard, an “Oven Ready” log should have less than 25% moisture content (this type of log is not suitable for your fire!).
+A seasoned log is less than 20% and a kiln-dried log has a moisture content below 15%.